trumpiter-max/Proactive-cyber-defence/Window-Internal/Management-diagnostics-and-tracing.md

 - Each nonvolatile hive have an associated log hive ( a hidden file with the same base name as the hive and a logN extension)
   - To ensure forward progress, the configuration manager uses a dual-logging scheme: *.log1*, *.log2*
-- When a hive initialize, the configuration manager allocates a bit array called *the dirty sector*, means that the system has modified the co
+- When a hive initialize, the configuration manager allocates a bit array called the `dirty sector array`, means that the system has modified the corresponding sector in the hive in memory and must write the sector back to the hive file.
+- `dirty sector array`
+  - A bit array in which each bit represents a 512-byte portion, or sector, of the hive.
+  - When a bit in array is set, the corresponding sector in the hive has been modified in memory and needs to be written back to the hive file on disk
+  > `dirty sector` is a sector of storage that has been modified but but the changes have not been written to the permanent storage medium.
+- `lazy flush` operation (`log sync`):
+  - The hive lazy writer system wakes up 1 minutes after the request to synchronize the hive's log
+  - Generates new log entries from the in-memory hive sectors referenced by valid bits of the dirty sectors array and writes them to the hive log files on disk.

 ### Incremental logging